Crock Pot Dulce de Leche is the easiest way to make a thick, sweet, rich and delicious caramel sauce.

-- I cooked my dulce de leche for 8 hours so it wasn’t quite as thick as it would have been if I’d cooked it for 10 hours; I wanted to use it more as a caramel sauce on these amazing Carmelitas so wanted it a bit thinner.
+- I cooked my crock pot dulce de leche for 8 hours so it wasn’t quite as thick as it would have been if I’d cooked it for 10 hours.
+We were planning on making these amazing Carmelitas so we wanted it a bit thinner.
 If you want it thicker, cook for a few more hours.

 Slow Cooker Dulce de Leche